On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators

 where $\gamma_2<-(d-\frac dp)$.
 Since $\delta_x\in B_{p,\infty}^ {-{\frac d{p'}}}(\RR^d)$, the right hand side is bounded. \end{proof}

-\begin{proof}[Proof of Theorem \ref{sftheo111}:] First, note that by W. Hoh (see \cite{hoh1}), the symbol $\psi$ of the L\'evy process is infinitely often differentiable.
+\begin{proof}[Proof of Theorem \ref{sftheo111}:] First, note that by Hoh (see \cite{hoh1}), the symbol $\psi$ of the L\'evy process is infinitely often differentiable.
 If the coefficient $\sigma$ is independent from the space variable $x$, then one can write the symbol of the semigroup $(\CP_t)_{t\ge 0}$ directly by $(e^{t\phi(\xi)})_{t\ge 0}$ (see \cite{bahouri}) .
 If $\sigma$ depends on the space variable $x$, one does not have such a nice representation of the symbol of the semigroup.
-We will use the representation of the semigroup $(\CP_t)_{t\ge 0}$ in terms of the contour integral as we have already successfully applied in \cite{cox}, \cite{hau} or \cite{engel}.
-Let us remind, for any $h\in\RR$ such that $\psi$ is of type $(h,\theta)$.
+We will use the representation of the semigroup $(\CP_t)_{t\ge 0}$ in terms of the contour integrals as we have already successfully applied in \cite{cox}, \cite{hau} or \cite{engel}.
 Let $\theta'\in (0,\theta)$, $\rho\in (0,\infty)$, and

 where $\Gamma^{(1)}_{\theta',\rho}$ and $\Gamma^{(2)}_{\theta',\rho}$ are the rays $r e^{i(\frac{\pi}{2}+\theta')}$ and $r e^{-i(\frac{\pi}{2}+\theta')}$, $\rho\leq r \le M<\infty$, and $\Gamma^{(3)}_{\theta',\rho}= \rho^{-1}e^{i\alpha}$, $\alpha\in[-\frac{\pi}{2}-\theta',\frac{\pi}{2}+\theta']$.
 It follows from \cite[Theorem 1.7.7]{Pazy:83} and Fubini's Theorem that for $t>0$ and $v\in B_{p,q}^{\gamma}(\RR^d)$ we have